 Lemon butter sauce with ghee: How to cook the sauce?

-Keep cooking until the entire ghee gets melted and you find yellow clarified butter is placed in the pan.
+- Keep cooking until the entire ghee melts, and you find yellow clarified butter in the pan.

-Mix them.
+- Mix them.
 Lemon butter sauce is ready to use.
-You may use the sauce immediately or store it for the next 4-10 days.
+You may use the sauce immediately or store it for 4-10 days.

 This is the simple process narrated here for making lemon butter sauce with ghee.
-However, grass-fed ghee is the best ghee category, offering extended shelf life and a pleasing ghee aroma.
+However, grass-fed ghee is the best category, offering extended shelf life and a pleasing ghee aroma.
 It is wise to use grass-fed ghee products for making the sauce.
-For instance, you may use Milkio Grass-fed ghee, a pure New Zealand product.
+For instance, you may use Milkio Grass-fed ghee made in New Zealand.

 About Milkio Grass-fed ghee:

 Milkio ghee offers a high smoke point.
-It is shelf-stable dairy oil you can store in the kitchen at room temperature for up to 24 months from the manufacturing date.
-To buy Milkio ghee, you may place an order at the Milkio website.
+It is shelf-stable dairy oil you can store in the kitchen at room temperature for up to 18 months from manufacturing.
+To buy Milkio ghee, you may order at the Milkio website.